zlepper/itlt/TechnicalDocumentation.md

 ### Things I still need to document here

+-   WelcomeScreen
+-   The new config and migration system
 -   The new custom window title system
 -   Custom server list entries (found in `client.ClientModEvents#clientInit`)
 -   Explicit GC (found in `client.ClientForgeEvents#onGuiOpen`)